 No one should have to earn the right to be happy.
-No one ought to go through Kafkaesque lengths to achieve happiness either.
-Despite the unalienable right to life, liberty and the pursuit of happiness granted by the U.S. Declaration of Independence, happiness probably isn’t something you’ll need to pursue at all, as if the pursuit itself were a substitute for some mythical, yet unattainable ideal.
+No one ought to go to Kafkaesque lengths to achieve happiness either.
+Despite the unalienable right to life, liberty and the pursuit of happiness granted by the U.S. Declaration of Independence, happiness probably isn’t something you’ll need to pursue at all as if the pursuit itself were a substitute for some mythical, yet unattainable ideal.

 In fact, I believe happiness is available to everyone.
 Finding it requires no superhuman achievement, nor someone else’s permission.
 Rather, I believe true happiness comes from establishing a secure and supportive relationship with just one other human being.
 No matter how unhappy you feel right now, your salvation may lie one meaningful connection away.

 People have been looking for happiness since the beginning of history, but that does not mean they have been looking in the right places.

 Writing over 2,300 years ago, in his book Ethics, the Greek philosopher Aristotle presumed the chief determinant of happiness — or, as he called it, eudaimonia — lay in one’s virtuous character.
 He dismissed happiness to mean a life of pleasure, wealth or honor.
 Instead, he defined happiness as “an activity of the soul in accordance with virtue”.

 But living a virtuous life may sound like an awful lot of work, especially since Aristotle believed happiness took one’s whole life to achieve it.
 Another Greek philosopher, Epicurus, didn’t think living virtuously was necessary to become happy.
 He thought happiness could be attained by simply maximizing pleasure and minimizing pain.
 In his view, it is the absence of suffering that makes people happy.